nactio/nact/README.md

 ## Hierarchy

-The application we made in the [Querying](#querying) section isn't very useful.
+The application we made in the [querying](#querying) section isn't very useful.
 For one it only supports a single user's  contacts and two it

 Actors can create child actors of their own, and accordingly every actor has a parent.
 Up till now we've been creating actors which are children of the actor system (which is a pseudo actor).
 However in a real system, this would be considered an anti pattern, for much the same reasons as placing all your code in a single file is an anti-pattern.
-By exploiting the actor hierarchy, you can enforce a separation of concerns and encapsulate system functionality, while providing a coherent means of dealing with failure.
+By exploiting the actor hierarchy, you can enforce a separation of concerns and encapsulate system functionality, while providing a coherent means of dealing with failure and system shutdown.

 <img height="500px" alt="Example of an Actor System Hierarchy" src="https://raw.githubusercontent.com/ncthbrt/nact/master/assets/hierarchy-diagram.svg?sanitize=true"/>

 # Persistence

 The contacts service we've been working on STILL isn't very useful.
 While we've extended the service to support multiple users, it has the unfortunate limitation that it loses the contacts each time the machine restarts.
-To remedy these types of situations, nact extends stateful
+To remedy these types of situations, nact extends stateful actors by adding a few new methods.

 # API

 ## System Reference
+stop
+path

 ## Actor Reference

+dispatch
+query
+stop

+path
+name
+parent

 ## Internal Context

+parent
+path
+self
+name
+children
+sender

+dispatch

+recovering
+​